-- Explain the best features of the tool
+- make a list of the best features

-- Present some creative and innovative examples of how you would use it and how it would be helpful for them
+- think of creative and innovative examples of how you would use it and how it would be helpful for others

-- Do your 1-minute think-share-pair with another pair
+- Do your 1-minute think-share-pair with another classmate, family member, or friend

-10. At the end of your sales-pitch ask for questions and feedback
+10. Ask your audience for questions and feedback

 - Were you convincing, will they check the tool out?

 - Did they think of a different way it might help them?

 - Do they have a tool they think is better?